Mathematics

 Years 7 and 8

-In years 7 and 8, students are taught a spiralling curriculum across 8 lessons per fortnight.
+In years 7 and 8, students are taught the curriculum across 9 lessons per fortnight.

 The scheme of work and deliberate practice within lessons is carefully designed to develop and consolidate students’ conceptual understanding in the following key areas: